DEPARTMENT OF BUSINESS

 Hemsworth, David, BASc (York), BA, MBA (WLU).
 Information systems, data mining.

 Irving, Gregory, BA (St. Thomas), MA (Lakehead), MBA (UNB), PhD (Western).
-Psychological contracts, work attitudes, organizational socialization and organizational justice.
+Psychological contracts, work attitudes, organizational socialization, organizational justice.

 Iyogun, Paul, BSc (Ibadan), MEng (Toronto), PhD (UBC).
 Supply chain management, inventory theory, purchasing research, database systems and project management.